-The next two months are critical for South African matric students, as they gear up to write their final exams.
+The next few weeks are critical for South African matric students, as they gear up to write their final exams.

 As hard as they have worked this year to stay on top of the work load, facing the challenges of remote learning and Covid-19 protocols at school, it would be a disaster to have it all derailed now with a Covid scare.

 Currently if anyone has a confirmed or even a suspected case of Covid-19 they are required to quarantine or self-isolate for ten days, and as Dr Carol Bosch points out "exams will be missed in those scenarios".

 Any missed exams will have to be made up only next year, derailing carefully laid plans for study or work in 2021.

 Also read: Principal warns teens to avoid parties or risk missing their exams

 "As we've moved to Level 1 it's become quite clear that there is a lot more socialising going on.
 All of us, teenagers included, have felt the need to see people and as a result it's been easy for people to forget that there is still a lot of Covid-19 still around," the Cape Town based GP told Parent24.

 As a result, she shares, we are seeing little outbreaks here and there.
 This can be quite a problem coming up to what is quite an important time in children's academic career.